Skipolo/Skipolo.github.io/README.md

 - ⚡ Fast loading with no build step
 - 🎨 Clean, modern UI

+## Required Assets

+Before running the site, you need to:

+1. Create an `assets` directory in the root folder
+2. Add a `paper-texture.png` file to the assets directory
+   - This should be a subtle, seamless parchment texture
+   - Recommended size: 400x400 pixels
+   - Format: PNG with transparency
+   - Color: Light beige/cream (#f4f1ea)

 ## Setup Instructions

 1. **Create a GitHub Repository**